Baasic/baasic-rest-api/rest-api/article-get-by-search-criteria.md

 - ***statuses*** - Optional (string).
 Comma separated list of article statuses that specify where search should be done (Allowed statuses:
              Published, Draft and Archived).

 - ***endDate*** - Optional (ISO 8601 Format).
 A value used to specify the article creation date until (and including) which article resource collection should be returned.

 - ***startDate*** - Optional (ISO 8601 Format).
 A value used to specify the article creation date starting from which article resource collection should be returned.

 - ***searchQuery*** - Optional (string).
-A string referencing article rating properties using the phrase or query search.
+A string referencing article properties using the phrase or query search.

 * * *